wanghaisheng/responsive-landing-page-starter/content/blog/en/serverless-contact-centre-with-azure-functions.md

         var ncco = new Ncco(new NccoAction[] {
             new TalkAction
             {
                 Text = "Welcome to the Contact Centre.
 Press 1 for order information.
-Press 2 to speak to an operator."
+Press 2 to speak to an operator.", Language = "en-GB",
+                Style = 2
             },
             new MultiInputAction
             {